Aiki principles, Aiki in action (part 1)

 indeed no force at all is needed"

-To control a person without wanting to control the person means to control the person following the Aiki principles.
-Thus we are not forcefully controlling the person to do something we want.
+To control a person without wanting to control the person means to control the person by following the Aiki principles.
+Thus we are not forcefully controlling the person to do something we want, against their own will.
 We can only control the person by leading the person according to the Aiki principles, which is not a thing we could possibly come up with on our own and then wanting it to happen the way we want.
 We can only follow the Aiki principles and let the Aiki principles work on their own.
 To control a partner in Aiki means to lead the partner according to the Aiki principles.
 In a way we let Aiki take the lead to control the partner instead of ourselves trying to control the partner according to our own will.

 Of course, I am well aware, that this all is the ideal to go after.
-In a training situation things may look a bit different, as we, even as we give our best to do it well, we'll still do things the wrong way as we simply aren't there yet to do them all perfect and right.
-That's just part of the process to allow Aiki to manifest and there's no need at all to get frustrated about it.
+In a training situation things may look a bit different, as we, even as we give our best to do it well, we'll still do things the wrong way as we simply aren't there yet able to do them all right.
+Remember, that's just part of the process to allow Aiki to manifest and there's no need at all to get frustrated about it.
 It's quite the contrary, as there are so many possibilities to advance and getting better at what we do, there's great joy in it.

 "Aiki is action in harmony